Snazzie/PlexOnArm/README.md

 ## How It Works

-PlexOnArm uses Tauri to create a native desktop application that loads the Plex web interface.
+Plex On Tauri uses Tauri to create a native desktop application that loads the Plex web interface.

 ## CI/CD